Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Examples_Line_Step8.png)

 * Values: Indicate the parameters for each step.
-Currently the parameters "Web", "App", "Login"  and "Signup" are being considered
+Currently the parameters 1) "Web", "App","Login"  and "Signup" are being considered.
+3) Search, Menu, Gift Card, and Rewards aren't being considered.
 * Title: Corresponds to the name with which the step is identified.